-When I see high-performing teams that are working well together, I can attribute that to their people, tools, and practices every time.
+When I see high-performing teams working well together, I can attribute it to the people, tools, and practices every time.
 When I see dysfunctional teams, they almost always have the same tools as their high-performing counterparts.
 The difference is in the people and practices.

 In an age where work is increasingly about creative problem-solving (i.e., now and the foreseeable future), effectiveness is the new efficiency.
 And robust collaboration is the key to effectiveness.
 You can’t stay relevant if you’re not constantly evolving the way you work, what you know, and the practices you employ.

 Too often, company leaders fall into the trap of thinking the collaboration tool du jour – think internal social networking platforms or digital scrapbooks – is just the silver bullet they need.
 “People aren’t sharing ideas?
 Don’t worry!
 We’ll get a tool to solve that.”
 But they learn quickly that without the right off-line behaviors, your shiny new tool is simply a sunk cost.

 Emotionally intelligent leaders intrinsically understand that collaboration can’t be bought.
 It has to be woven into the company culture.
 They hire smart, life-long learners, and invest in creating an environment where they can thrive.
 Inevitably, today’s best leaders get these three things right.

 Emotionally intelligent leaders foster a collaborative culture by acknowledging they’re not the smartest person in the room.
 They decentralize decision-making and give teams the autonomy to move quickly and bring the full weight of their expertise to bear on whatever problem they’re solving.
 They leave meetings knowing more than when they arrived.
 They listen with intent.